-Fig. 14: TV/radio analyzer/receiver mode, MEAS \rightarrow Overview menu: The TPS information is in the table at the bottom.
+Fig. 12: TV/radio analyzer/receiver mode, MEAS \rightarrow Overview menu: The frequency accuracy can be read in the 5th table row, as well as in the zoomed view (MEAS \rightarrow Overview \rightarrow Zoom).

-3.4.3 Modulation Error Ratio
+3.4.2 Modulation Error Ratio

 The modulation error ratio (MER) is a measure of the sum of all interference that affects a digital TV signal.
 The deviation of the points in the constellation diagram from their theoretical position is recorded.
 This makes a quantitative assessment of the signal quality possible.
-The MER is typically expressed in dB as a logarithmic relationship between the RMS value of the signal amplitude and the error vector magnitude.
+The MER is typically expressed in dB as a logarithmic ratio between the RMS value of the signal amplitude and the error vector magnitude.